Rangers, Capitals get into 6 fights in aftermath of Tom Wilson's dirty hit

 Two teams collect 100 penalty minutes in the first period of play

-The New York Rangers responded to Washington Capitals' enforcer Tom Wilson's cheap shot attack and injury to Artemi Panarin on Monday by taking matters into their own hands Wednesday with a half-dozen brawls breaking out on the ice in the nation's capital.
+The New York Rangers responded to Washington Capitals enforcer Tom Wilson's cheap shot attack and injury to Artemi Panarin on Monday by taking matters into their own hands Wednesday night with a half-dozen brawls breaking out on the ice in New York.

 Rangers players fought six different Capitals players, including Wilson in retaliation to the winger punching Pavel Buchnevich in the back of the head before throwing star forward Panarin to the ground and punching him in the head as the second period of Monday’s matchup between the East Division rivals.